 Chris holds FE certificates in work-place mediation; conflict management, promoting equality and diversity, and in policing.
 Chris has experience working with mentoring young people, especially those with behavioural challenges including ASD, ADHD etc.

 Chris specialises in the area of schizoidism and Personal Relations Therapy, as well as trauma and emotional focused therapy (EFT).
 He has also studied widely in the area of existentialism, depth psychology.
 He is a strong advocate of Gestalt therapy and techniques where it is appropriate.

 Chris has worked with couples, groups and families, seeking to improve relationships and communication, bringing both a personal, pragmatic and strategic awareness.

-Chris is registered with the BACP, and complies with their ethical framework.
-Chris is committed to providing a flexible, confidential, non-judgemental approach which places your needs at the centre of the counselling experience.
+Chris is a registered member of the British Association of Counselling and Psychotherapy (BACP), and complies with their ethical framework.
+The National Counselling Society (NCS) have fully accredited Chris and he is committed to providing a flexible, confidential, non-judgemental approach which places your needs at the centre of the counselling experience.